grandemk/LudumDare46/README.md

 # Dev Dependencies

 You will need to install Unity (v2019.3.9f1) to build this project.
+See https://unity.com/ for more information

 This project uses WSL to enable bash scripting but doesn't have a hard dependency on it.
 See https://docs.microsoft.com/en-us/windows/wsl/install-win10 (WSL can be installed from the microsoft store)